artisan7/addu-queue-firebase/README.md

 }
 ```

-5. Add your uid in secrets.js
+5. Add your admin's uid in secrets.js

 ```javascript
 export const adminUid = "...";
 ```

-6. Seed your database in the Admin page.
+6. You can now access the Admin page with your admin account.
+Seed your database in the Admin page.

 7. Create an index in Firestore for the collection "`queue`":